 But with only so many hours in the day, deciding which of these two streaming giants are worth signing up for has become somewhat of a challenge.
 With that in mind, we've taken a closer look at both Netflix and Amazon Prime Instant Video to find out which comes out on top.

-One point to get out there first of all is that both Netflix and Amazon Prime Instant Video offer free trials.
-Netflix gives you a free month while Amazon offers a trial month of its Prime membership, getting you free speedy postage from Amazon's retail side as well as Instant Video.
+One point to get out there first of all is that both Netflix and Amazon Video offer free trials.
+Netflix gives you a free month while Amazon offers a 30-day free trial of its Prime membership, getting you access to the online catalogue of films and TV shows, free speedy postage from Amazon's retail side, access to an Kindle eBook lending library, as well as the Amazon Music Prime streaming service.

 Anything we talk about here you can check out for yourself through those trials.

 After you've drained the freebies dry, there are several plans available for each service.
-Amazon tends to big-up its £79/$99-a-year Prime service, but there’s also a £5.99-a-month video-only subscription somewhat hidden in the Amazon accounts menu.
-This doesn't seem to be available in the US, though.
+Amazon tends to big-up its £79/$99-a-year Prime service, which comes with all the above mentioned perks.That's great value if you're a regular Amazon shopper as well as an Amazon media consumer.

-None of these plans comes with any extra commitment, but with the Amazon annual deal you pay for the whole year up front.
+None of these plans comes with any extra commitment, but with the Amazon annual deal you pay for the whole year up-front.
 Make sure you cancel your Prime trial before it ends unless you're happy to pay out.
 Read that last sentence again – it's important.